BrownCSCI1230/projects_ray/docs/ray_1/README.md

 ### 2.0 Parsing the scene

-We are going to use the same scenefile from the parser lab to describe a scene.
-For your ray tracer, you will load the scene from a scenefile, parse it, and then render the scene using the ray tracing algorithm.
+You are going to use the same scenefile from the parser lab to describe a scene.
+For your ray tracer, you will load the scene from a scenefile, parse it, and then render the scene with the ray tracing algorithm.

-Hence, first thing first, you need to be able to correctly parse the scene and you have already completed this part in the parsing lab. **If you haven't, please make sure you complete the parsing lab first before you start working on the ray project.**
+Hence, first thing first, you need to be able to correctly parse the scene, which you have already completed in the parsing lab. **If you haven't, please make sure you finish the parsing lab first before working on the ray project.**

 Please refer to section 3.1 on where to implement the parser.